Exact finite-dimensional description for networks of globally coupled spiking neurons: Introduction

 The paper is organized as follows.
-In Section \ref{sec:gcsn} we introduce two basic equivalent models of globally coupled spiking neurons, the theta-neurons and the quadratic integrate-and-fire neurons, and derive equations for the order parameters in the thermodynamic limit in presence of inhomogeneity and noise.
+In Section \ref{sec:gcsn} we introduce the two basic equivalent spiking neuron models, the theta-neuron and the QIF neuron, and derive equations for the order parameters in the thermodynamic limit in presence of inhomogeneity and noise.
 In Section \ref{sec:obs} we discuss the mean field observables and the coupling terms.
 Section \ref{sec:fdr} contains our main findings.
 Here we derive the six-dimensional reduction of the dynamics, and show how the initial states of the neurons translate into initial conditions for the low-dimensional dynamics.
 We also discuss the case of identical units (in the absence of noise and heterogeneity).
 In Section \ref{sec:oa} we discuss the relation to the OA theory, and in particular we demonstrate how the stability of the OA manifold manifests itself within our formalism.
 In Section~\ref{sec:nex} we present several examples of application of our approach to the dynamics off the OA manifold, including numerical simulations of finite ensembles of spiking neurons.
 We discuss our results in Section~\ref{sec:disc}.